MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 #### Expected Error Codes

+`
-`applicationTypeDoesNotExist` - the provided value for the application family wasn't found
+DoesNotExist` - the provided value for the application family wasn't found

 `destinationApplicationServiceNotFound` -- a suitable destination service couldn't be found to put the environment.
 Occurs if missing or if the tenant doesn't have access to the target application.